Adaptive Fusion Self-supervised Learning for Recommendation

 \section{Abstract}

-Recommender systems are widely deployed in various web environments, and self-supervised learning (SSL) has recently attracted significant attention in this field.
+Self-supervised learning (SSL) has recently attracted significant attention in the field of recommender systems.
 Contrastive learning (CL) stands out as a major SSL paradigm due to its robust ability to generate self-supervised signals.
-Mainstream graph contrastive learning (GCL)-based methods typically implement CL by creating contrastive views through various data augmentation techniques.
-Despite these methods are effective, we argue that there still exist several challenges. \textbf{i)} Data augmentation ($e.g.,$ discarding edges or adding noise) necessitates additional graph convolution (GCN) or modeling operations, which are highly time-consuming and potentially harm the embedding quality. \textbf{ii)} Existing CL-based methods use traditional CL objectives to capture self-supervised signals.
-However, few studies have explored obtaining CL objectives from more perspectives and have attempted to fuse the varying signals from these CL objectives to enhance recommendation performance.
+Mainstream graph contrastive learning (GCL)-based methods typically implement CL by creating contrastive views through various data augmentations.
+Despite these methods are effective, we argue that there still exist several challenges. \textbf{i)} Data augmentation requires additional graph convolution (GCN) or modeling operations, significantly increasing time costs.
+Moreover, graph augmentation disrupts the intrinsic properties of the user-item graph by randomly removing nodes/edges, while feature augmentation applies noise to all nodes, neglecting their unique characteristics. \textbf{ii)} Existing GCL-based methods use traditional CL objectives to capture self-supervised signals.
+However, few studies have explored obtaining more beneficial CL objectives from more perspectives and have attempted to fuse the varying self-supervised signals from these CL objectives to enhance recommendation performance.

-To overcome these challenges, we propose a Fusion Self-supervised Contrastive Learning framework for recommendation.
-Specifically, instead of facilitating data augmentations, we use high-order information from GCN process to create contrastive views.
-Additionally, to integrate self-supervised signals from various CL objectives, we propose an advanced CL objective.
-By ensuring that positive pairs are distanced from negative samples derived from both contrastive views, we effectively fuse self-supervised signals from distinct CL objectives, thereby enhancing the mutual information between positive pairs.
-Experimental results on three public datasets demonstrate the superior recommendation performance and efficiency of HFGCL compared to the state-of-the-art baselines.